NiallMurphyWIT/Assignnment1-Web-App-Dev-2/readme.md

 ## Independent learning attempt

-I researched how to add a login/signup page so that I coould have users for the app but I was unfortunately unable to get this to work.
+I researched how to add a login/signup page so that I could have users for the app but I was unfortunately unable to get this to work.

 [model]: ./img/model.PNG
 [main]: ./img/main.PNG